 Have You Played? is an endless stream of game retrospectives.
 One a day, every day of the year, perhaps for all time.

-My favourite part might have been the messages you received between salvage operations from your daughter back home, which covered the entire experience in melancholy.
+My favourite part might have been the messages you received between salvage operations from your daughter back home, which made these roguelike runs melancholic.

 I read a couple of years ago that the game’s creators would have made more money if they’d spent the development time “washing dishes”, and that’s a real shame.
-Cargo Commander isn’t an outright classic like other platformers with similar ideas, such as Spelunky, but it belongs in the same conversation as games like Rogue Legacy and it deserved more success.
+Cargo Commander isn’t an outright classic like other platformers with similar ideas, such as Spelunky, but it belongs in the same conversation as those near the top of the genre.